Chinese New Year Lion Dance

 The lion dance is usually performed at Chinese traditional festivals such as Chinese New Year or important occasions such as business opening events.

-Lion Dance Meaning
+The Symbol of Lion Dance

 Known as the king of all animals, the lion symbolizes power.
 As China is generally free from lion infestation, the lion has a good impression on Chinese people.
 People take it as a symbol of good fortune and believe it can drive away evils.
 That's why many Chinese mansions have two stone lions at the entrance.

 Chinese people were not satisfied with the static image of the lion standing on the gates and eaves, they wanted the lion to come alive.
-Therefore, people created a dance that simulated the lion's behavior, and it later developed into a unique art of the Chinese culture.
+Therefore, people created a dance that simulated the lion's behavior, and it later developed into a unique art of Chinese culture.

 Lion Dance Costume